WHY? GOODIE TWO SHOES

 In the short-term, GTSF’s programming provides simple necessities in a fun and exciting atmosphere.
 But long after the recipients outgrow their Goodie Two Shoes of choice, we hope the children remember their positive interaction with a caring community volunteer and the feelings of empowerment that came with making an unrestrained, positive choice and draw on that experience when making decisions in the future.

-GTSF serves children age Pre-K to 21, referred by schools, social service agencies and other nonprofit organizations dedicated to assisting children in need.
+GTSF serves school age children K thru 12th grade, referred by schools, social service agencies and other nonprofit organizations dedicated to assisting children in need.